Placer mining: Deep leads

 Deep leads are created when a former stream bed is covered over by later sediments or by igneous rock from a volcanic eruption.
-Examples existed in the goldfields of Gulgong and Creswick in Australia.
-The gold bearing gravel is accessed by shafts and drives similar to underground mining techniques but is typically processed as if alluvial gold.
+Examples existed in the goldfields of Gulgong, Creswick, and Maryborough in Australia.
+The gold bearing gravel or 'wash' is accessed by shafts and drives, similar to underground hard rock mining techniques, but is typically processed as if alluvial gold.
 The heat associated with an igneous lava flow, in some cases, altered the gold bearing gravel so that it needed to be crushed first to extract the gold; an example of this kind of deep lead was found at Forest Reefs, also in Australia.
 If vegetation was buried along with the old stream, by a volcanic eruption, the effect of heat and decay upon that buried vegetation can result in the presence of harmful amounts of carbonic acid gas (H2CO3|auto=on), as occurred in the deep lead deposit at Creswick.
+Another difficulty encountered in deep lead mining is the presence of large volumes of subterranean water in the deep lead.